Liam-Booth-Data/Liam-Booth-Data.github.io/README.md

 About me:

 - a data scientist/analyst at a utilities company
-- have a passion for machine learning / artifical intelligence / algorthims
+- have a passion for machine learning / artifical intelligence / algorithms
 - carried out several data related projects